skoldpadda/jarvis/docs/notes.md

 ### Erlang/Elixir

 - [This](http://blog.glaucocustodio.com/2014/08/12/setting-up-an-elixir-erlang-development-environment-on-ubuntu/) helps you get all set on Ubuntu
-- [n2o](https://github.com/5HT/n2o) is an Erlang Websocket-powered server: see [slides about it](http://kukuruku.co/hub/erlang/n2o-erlang-web-framework) and its [use in Elixir](https://github.com/erlang-synrc/n2o.elixir)
+- [n2o](https://github.com/5HT/n2o) is an Erlang Websocket-powered server: see [slides about it](http://kukuruku.co/hub/erlang/n2o-erlang-web-framework), its [use in Elixir](https://github.com/erlang-synrc/n2o.elixir), and a [reference manual](https://synrc.com/apps/n2o/doc/book.pdf)
 - See [Rise of the Phoenix](https://github.com/erlang-synrc/n2o.elixir) slides, especially the part about Phoenix Services
 - [Python for distributed Erlang](https://github.com/lfex/py)
 - [**Huge list of Erlang bookmarks**](https://github.com/0xAX/erlang-bookmarks/blob/master/ErlangBookmarks.md)